-The Target Position is the position that you want the move to end at.
-There are two ways to define the Target Position, either with relative coordinates or with absolute coordinates.
+The Target Position is position that you want the move to end at.
+There are two ways to define the Target Position, with relative coordinates or absolute coordinates.

 Relative coordinates define the Target Position as an offset from the present position of the motor.
-Most 3102i moves use relative coordinates.
+Most 3102 moves use relative coordinates.

-- ➤ The range of values for the Target Position when it is treated as a relative offset is ±1,073,741,823 counts.
-Positive offsets will result in clockwise moves, while negative offsets result in counter-clockwise moves. - ➤ The Current Motor Position register that is reported back to the PLC is a full 32 bit register. (±2,147,483,647 counts) The only way to move beyond ±1,073,741,823 counts is with multiple relative moves.
+- The range of values for the Target Position when it is treated as an offset is ±1,073,741,823 counts.
+Positive offsets will result in clockwise moves, while negative offsets result in counter-clockwise moves. - ➤ The Current Motor Position register that is reported back to the PLC is a full 32 bit register. (±2,147,483,647 counts) The only way to move beyond ±1,073,741,823 counts is with multiple moves that are relative.